justxuewei/justxuewei/README.md

 Hi!
-I'm Xavier Niu, comes from Shandong, China.
+Welcome to my GitHub.
+My name is Xavier Niu.
+I'm from Shandong, China.
 - 🎓 Beijing University of Posts and Telecommunications(2020-2023), MSc in Computer Science
 - 🎓 Univeristy of Jinan(2015-2019), BSc in Computer Science
 - 📱 Big Apple fan